carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 ## Pipeline parameters

 The Nextflow `wc.nf` script defines a pipeline parameter `params.samples`.
 Pipeline parameters enable you to change the input to the workflow at runtime via the command line or a config file so they are not hard-coded into the script.
-In this way you change the input data or pipeline execution e.g change the fastq file for input.
+In this way you change the input data or pipeline execution e.g., change the fastq file for input.

 Pipeline parameters are simply declared by prepending to a variable name the prefix `params`, separated by dot character e.g. `params.samples`.
 Their value can be specified on the command line by prefixing the parameter name with a **double dash** character, i.e. `--paramName` e.g. `--samples`